Geographic Distribution and Habitat

 The Mentawai island forests are filled with fruit like ratawan, lanzones, and durian.
 With such fruit, perhaps it is no surprise that Kloss’s gibbons are primarily frugivores.
 They also eat leaves and flowers.

 But these gibbons are not full herbivores.
-They supplement their diet with some eggs, insects, and small vertebrates.
+They supplement their plant-based diet with some eggs, insects, and small vertebrates.

 Behavior and Lifestyle